GettingNifty/Heavy-Evil/README.md

 # Heavy-Evil
 Application/Web Forum/Game Framework Template

-The graphics library used in the this game are inspired by Resident Evil's early use of OpenGL for MT Framework, and its' wide use in the gaming industry today.

 SDK's currently used in project development.
 Only download versions from the Oracle website or the specific vendor.

 JOGL 2.3,